What are your fees?

 What are Lawn Bowls, and how do I get them?

 Bowls are manufactured by 3 main companies out of a solid composite substance.
-They are almost spherical, with 2 opposite sides slightly flattened, and one side weighted so it will turn towards that side when rolling.
+They are almost spherical, with 2 opposite sides slightly flattened and one side more rounded than the other, so it will turn towards that side when rolling.
 They come in several sizes to fit comfortably in your hand, and several "biases" which determine how much and how quickly they curl.

 What is the format of the game?